 Landline phones aren’t viable for businesses because of the rise of global and long-distance business, and offering company cellphones to every employee can get expensive quickly.
 VOIP phones offer an affordable solution with features that can scale to a business’s needs.
 Use this guide to find the perfect VOIP system for your business or click on the banner at the top of the page for personalized recommendations.

 Voice over internet protocol (VoIP) software facilitates making phone calls over the internet.
 This digital phone service is more extensible and often more reliable than a landline public switched telephone network (PSTN, also known as plain old telephone service, POTS) provided by the local phone company.

 Companies and individuals can access VoIP phones wherever there’s a reliable internet connection through a VoIP telephone or a computer.
 VoIP’s portability makes it particularly useful for companies with distributed call centers and sales representatives.

 TechnologyAdvice.com may receive a commission from merchants for referrals from this website.

 *rating based off average score for leading software review sites

-We’ve compiled a list of some of the best general-use VOIP systems on the market.
-These solutions generally work well for businesses of any size and industry, but they can still be customized to meet the specific needs of your organization.
+These VOIP systems generally work well for businesses of any size and industry, but they can still be customized to meet the specific needs of your organization.

-RingCentral is a VoIP solution that provides businesses with cloud-based business communications including message, video, phone, and collaboration features.
+RingCentral is a business VoIP provider that offers cloud-based communications including message, video, phone, and collaboration features.
 It offers a number of different tools that you can buy as standalone products or as part of a unified communications platform.
 Features include: